ordbase/ordinals.sandbox/insideordinals/README.md

 **Q: What is ordinal theory?**

 A: Ordinal theory is a protocol for assigning serial numbers to satoshis, the smallest subdivision of a bitcoin, and tracking those satoshis as they are spent by transactions.

+Aside - What's a Satoshi?

+- 1 bitcoin is 100 million satoshis (1 = 100 000 000 = 10^8)
+- 1 euro or 1 dollar is 100 cents (1 = 100 = 10^2)

+Aside - Q: What are Ordinal Numbers?   (let's ask Chat GPT)

+A: Ordinal numbers refer to numbers that indicate the position or order of "digital artefacts" in a collection, such as genesis ("birth"), first, second, third, fourth, and so on.

+Note: Ordinal numbers do NOT indicate quantity as cardinal numbers do.